Optimal Behaviour in Extremal Bounds for $\sigma$-Irregularity: Preliminaries

 In this section, we introduce several essential concepts to ensure the reader fully comprehends the results presented in this paper.
 Several studies have introduced the concept of bounds on topological indices~\cite{Oboudi2019MR,Sarasija2017Binthiya}.
 Therefore, we will review some bounds on topological indices that contribute to strengthening our study regarding extremal bounds. \begin{definition}[Zagreb Indices~\cite{gutman1972total, gutman1975acyclic,Vasilyev2014Darda,Yang2021Arockiaraj}] Let $ G=(V, E) $ be a graph.
 The first and second Zagreb indices are given by

-\end{definition} In the following Theorem~\ref{thmforggotn1}, we provide the relationship with the second Zagreb index, the forgotten indx and Sigma index. \begin{theorem}[\cite{Ascioglu2018Cangul}]~ For any connected graph $G$ we have $\sigma(G)=F(G)-2M_2(G)$. \end{theorem} During our study of the Sigma index through this paper, we will not use the traditional definition but will instead use the relation obtained from Theorem~\ref{basic01sigma}, which is associated with degree sequence $\mathscr{D}$. \begin{theorem}[\cite{HamoudwithDuaa,HamoudwithDuaaPn2}]~ Let $T$ be a tree of order $n$, and let $\mathscr{D} = (d_1, \dots, d_n)$ be a degree sequence such that $d_n \geqslant \dots \geqslant d_1$.
-Then, the Sigma index of the tree $T$ is given by:
+\end{definition} In the following Theorem~\ref{thmforggotn1}, we provide the relationship with the second Zagreb index, the forgotten indx and Sigma index. \begin{theorem}[\cite{Ascioglu2018Cangul}]~ For any connected graph $G$ we have $\sigma(G)=F(G)-2M_2(G)$. \end{theorem} During our study of the Sigma index through this paper, we will not use the traditional definition but will instead use the relation obtained from Theorem~\ref{basic01sigma}, which is associated with degree sequence $\mathscr{D}$ among caterpillar tree $\CC$.
+We consider caterpillar trees denoted by $\CC(n, m)$, where $n$ is the number of backbone (or path) vertices and $m$ is the number of pendant vertices attached to each.